Dyson Daniels NBA Preview vs. the Jazz

-The New Orleans Pelicans, Dyson Daniels included, square off versus the Utah Jazz on Saturday at 9:30 PM ET.
+The New Orleans Pelicans, with Dyson Daniels, take on the Utah Jazz at 9:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.